EliahKagan/palgoviz/doc/install-with-conda.md

 For commands that create and update the environment, `mamba` may be faster than `conda`.

-## Creating and and using the environment
+## Creating and using the environment

 To obtain and set up palgoviz: